oconnoat/human/README.md

 me and useful for you?
 I still run into this problem, I use paper notes but have not found a workable way to digitise them.

-## 13

-I like to talk about it being the sweet spot of collaboration.
-The idea is to automate the things that are hard for humans but easy for computers, while helping to find the things that are hard for computers, or hard for both.
-Computers can help by speeding things up, by repeating things lots of times, and more.

 ## 14